dirk/hipster/README.md

 	        * subject
 	    * Open Graph
 	    	* image
+	    * Misc:
+	    	* Actors (key/value pair of Actor Name => Roles)
+	    	* Episodes (for television series).
+Do We break these down by season, or just list them all as a giant array?
+	* IMBD also stores information about games and television shows.
+Our parser should try to detect the differences.
 * Wikipedia Parser
 	* Wikipedia Parser still needs to handle the following fields:
 		* contributor